RussH-code/Graph-Convolutional-Neural-Network-GCN/README.md

 ![](https://github.com/RussH-code/Graph-Convolutional-Neural-Network-GCN/blob/main/gcn1.PNG)

-Source: <a href="https://arxiv.org/pdf/1901.00596.pdf">A Comprehensive Survey on Graph Neural Networks</a>
+Photo: <a href="https://arxiv.org/pdf/1901.00596.pdf">A Comprehensive Survey on Graph Neural Networks</a>

 ### Adjacency Matrix

 ![adj matrix](https://github.com/RussH-code/Graph-Convolutional-Neural-Network-GCN/blob/main/adjacency.gif)

-Source: <a href="https://mathworld.wolfram.com/AdjacencyMatrix.html">Adjacency Matrix - Wolfram Alpha</a>
+Photo: <a href="https://mathworld.wolfram.com/AdjacencyMatrix.html">Adjacency Matrix - Wolfram Alpha</a>

 Adjacency matrix is a square matrix to describe the relationship of nodes in a graph.
 It denotes whether two nodes are connected/adjacent (1) or not (0).
 The core functionality of a GCN is implemented by the following equation: